 Fellows receive funding ($58,700–$110,250) through the following two categories:

 All projects must, at a minimum, relate to one or more of the Justice Fund’s broad U.S. criminal justice reform goals: reducing mass incarceration, challenging extreme punishment, and promoting justice system accountability.
-Please carefully review the attached guidelines on the left for more details on the specific requirements for each category of fellowships.
+Please carefully review the complete guidelines for more details on the specific requirements for each category of fellowships.

 We strongly encourage applications for projects that demonstrate a clear understanding of the intersection of criminal justice issues with the particular needs of low-income communities, communities of color, immigrants, LGBTQ people, women and children, and those otherwise disproportionately affected by harsh criminal justice policies; as well as applications for projects that cut across various criminal justice fields and related sectors, such as education, health and mental health, housing, and employment.